no0bie/Payload-Generator/README.md

 YesOrNo - choose yes or no to execute a msfconsole automated script for your payload(can also be written with y for yes and n for no)

+# Disclaimer
+As always I'm not responsible for your actions